teschel6/switch/README.md

 - etc.

 Use `switch` to easily create and manage startup scripts that get your terminal session and environment exactly how you need it for development.
+Get rid of the need to muddy up your `.bashrc` with project specific things.

 As a bonus this may also serve as documentation for local development setup.